liam-wiltshire/talks/hackthesystem/content.md

 ```

 ???

-- Victim logs in with the session, attacker can then use the session to access the victim's account
+- Session fixation is tricking a user into using a known session (that the attacker controls).
+The idea is that, if the user logs in using that session, the hacker than then use that same session key to gain access to the users account
+- Once upon a time, it was fairly common to see ?PHPSESSSID= as a query string param, passing sessions IDS around - obviously made it very easy to trick a user into using your session
+    - Thanksfully, that's almost completely unheard of today!
+- However, that doesn't mean there are not other ways - consider this URL.
-- Again, the potential weakness is invalidated user input - imagine you have a page that displays a user-provided value
+  - Again, the potential weakness is invalidated user input - imagine this `q` param is being output to the page
- - Perhaps originally it wasn't user provided, or perhaps you figured (as I have done before) - the user is only going to damage their own account, it's no big deal
+  - Perhaps you thought (as I have before) "well, if the user puts something in that query string, they're only breaking their own experience"
-- If this link is provided to someone and they don't check it (let's be honest, alot of users wouldn't understand what that ?q= does anyway), that javascript could be output to the page, setting the session in a cookie
+  - But, if this link is provided to someone and they don't check it (let's be honest, alot of users wouldn't understand what that ?q= does anyway), that javascript could be output to the page, setting the session in a cookie

 ---
 class: content-odd